Gozu

-Gozu (極道恐怖大劇場　牛頭　ＧＯＺＵ, Gokudō kyōfu dai-gekijō: Gozu) is a 2003 Japanese comedy horror film by Takashi Miike.
+Gozu (極道恐怖大劇場　牛頭　ＧＯＺＵ, Gokudō kyōfu dai-gekijō: Gozu) is a 2003 Japanese film directed by Takashi Miike and written by Sakichi Sato.
+Starring Hideki Sone and Show Aikawa, the film follows a yakuza enforcer dispatched to kill his unstable superior, only to lose the body and become ensnared in a succession of increasingly bizarre events in a desolate suburb of Nagoya.
+Shot on a low budget and originally intended for direct-to-video release, the film screened at the 2003 Cannes Film Festival, which secured its theatrical release overseas.
+It received mixed reviews from critics.

 Plot

-Ozaki (Aikawa), a mentally unstable yakuza, kills a chihuahua outside a restaurant after becoming convinced that it is actually an attack dog trained to kill gangsters.
-Seeing Ozaki as a security risk, the head of the Azamawari yakuza clan (Ishibashi) orders fellow underling Minami (Sone) to kill him and dispose of his body in a company depot.
+Ozaki, a mentally unstable yakuza, kills a chihuahua outside a restaurant after becoming convinced that it is an attack dog trained to kill gangsters.
+Seeing Ozaki as a security risk, the head of the Azamawari yakuza clan orders fellow underling Minami to kill him and dispose of the body at a company depot.

-Minami, reluctant to murder Ozaki, unwittingly kills him when he pushes him to the ground in an attempt to stop him from killing an innocent woman who he mistook for an assassin.
-After finding the road he was driving along mysteriously replaced with a large lake, he enters a coffee shop to find a phone.
-Minami is given a complimentary Chawanmushi that makes him violently throw up in the bathroom and returns to discover that Ozaki's body is missing.
-When he asks the people in the town, he finds most of them apprehensive and uncooperative.
-He then sets out to explore the nearly-deserted, run-down suburb of Nagoya in a desperate attempt to recover the body, only to find himself caught in a series of increasingly surreal situations.
-He meets several strange characters including an elderly innkeeper obsessed with her breast milk, her strange brother who can supposedly channel spirits, a waiter who died three years ago in a car accident and gozu or a man with a cow's head, who appears to him in a dream.
-Minami tracks Ozaki to a junk yard, where he is told that he was murdered and turned into a skin suit.
-He returns to his car to find a girl (Yoshino) who claims to be Ozaki.
-After sharing intimate details of their life, as well as one of his dreams, he believes her.
+Reluctant to carry out the order, Minami accidentally causes Ozaki's death by pushing him to the ground while trying to stop him from attacking an innocent woman he has mistaken for an assassin.
+After the road he is driving along mysteriously gives way to a large lake, Minami stops at a coffee shop to use the phone.
+A complimentary chawanmushi makes him violently ill, and when he returns from the bathroom he finds that Ozaki's body has vanished.
+The townspeople prove largely evasive and uncooperative, and Minami sets out to search a nearly deserted, run-down suburb of Nagoya in an attempt to recover it, becoming caught up in a series of surreal encounters.
+He meets an elderly innkeeper obsessed with her breast milk, her brother who claims to channel spirits, a waiter who died three years earlier in a car accident, and the titular Gozu — a mysterious figure with the head of a cow — who appears to him in a dream.
+At a junkyard, Minami is told that Ozaki was murdered and turned into a skin suit.
+Returning to his car, he finds a young woman who claims to be Ozaki.
+After she recounts intimate details of his life and one of his dreams, he believes her.